StatCan/aaw/docs/en/3-MLOps/Machine-Learning-Training-Pipelines.md

     ENTRYPOINT ["Rscript", "train.R"]
     ```

-#### 2. Write a workflow definition
+#### 3. Write your workflow in YAML

-Next, you need to define the steps of your machine learning pipeline in an Argo Workflows YAML file.
-This file should include the Docker image you created in step 1, as well as any input data and output data you'll be working with.
+YAML is Yet Another Markup Language and you'll need to write down the steps of your training pipeline in an Argo Workflows YAML file.
+This file should include reference to the Dockerfile you created in [Step 1](#2-write-a-dockerfile-to-run-your-code), as well as any input data and output data you'll be working with.

-Here are two example YAML files (one for Python users and one for R users) for a simple machine learning pipeline that trains a logistic regression model on the iris dataset:
+Here is an example YAML file for a simple machine learning pipeline that trains a logistic regression model on the iris dataset.
+The only real difference between the `Python` and `R` versions is the command `command: ["python", "train.py"]` vs `command: ["Rscript", "train.R"]` and the models are stored in different formats, `pkl` for `python` and `rds` for `R`.

+The YAML file defines a single step called `train` that runs  script called `train.py` or `train.R` in the Docker image `machine-learning:v1`.
+The script takes an input dataset file, specified by a parameter called `dataset`, and outputs a trained model file to an output artifact called `model.pkl` or `model.rds` depending on the language used.

 === "Python"
     ``` yaml title="workflow.yaml" linenums="1"